jasonacox/tinytuya/README.md

 print( json.dumps(r, indent=2) )
 ```

-### Encryption notes
+### Encryption Notes

-These devices uses AES encryption which is not available in the Python standard library.
-There are three options:
+Tuya devices use AES encryption which is not available in the Python standard library. **PyCryptodome** is recommended and installed by default.
+Other options include **PyCrypto** and **pyaes**.

- 1) PyCryptodome (recommended)
- 2) PyCrypto
- 3) pyaes (note Python 2.x support requires https://github.com/ricmoo/pyaes/pull/13)
+* Deprecation notice for pyaes: The pyaes library works for Tuya Protocol <= 3.4 but will not work for 3.5 devices.
+This is because pyaes does not support GCM which is required for v3.5 devices.

 ### Command Line